bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 {% callout(type="warning") %}

+If you are trying and failing to access asset data, but are *confident* that your handles have not been dropped, you may be running into a different gotcha.

 Rendering is one of the most important consumers of assets in Bevy: using the images and models that we load to make pretty pixels.
 However, when rendering data, we need to load it into VRAM on the GPU;
 not ordinary RAM on the CPU.